“Tabi-tabi po, makikiraan lang po (Excuse me, just passing through).”

 It’s believed that those caught stealing fruit from Maria Makiling would be trapped on the mountain until they prove they were innocent.
 One would have to turn their clothes inside out—this is a recurring superstition relating to the kapre (a giant) and the tikbalang (a horse creature) as well.

-Our partner AMAMI works with artisans who carry on the traditions of pre-colonial Filipino goldsmiths called plateros.
-They take inspiration from their natural environment to craft pieces like the Parug-Parug Minimalist Gold Filigree Necklace by AMAMI Philippines.
+Cambio & Co. partner AMAMI, in collaboration with Filipino artisans, carry on the traditions of pre-colonial Filipino goldsmiths (plateros).
+They take inspiration from their natural environment to craft pieces like the Parug-Parug Minimalist Gold Filigree Necklace.
+Photo by AMAMI.

 The legends never explicitly mention what fruit the villagers would steal from Maria Makiling.
 But, we can imagine envious villagers eyeing the parug-parug (gac fruit) with its anti-aging properties for a taste of Maria’s immortal beauty.

 Appeasing angered or mischievous spirits is never a light task.

 For the sickly victims of a nuno sa punso, they need the help of an albularyo (folk healer).
 The remedy might also involve making an offering.